HomeCool Links

 PTI - Perl Technology Israel

-PTI is a small consulting and training firm that specialises in open source technologies such as Perl and the Subversion version control system.
+PTI is a small consulting and training firm that specialises in open source technologies such as Perl, the Subversion version control system, and Git.
 They are very supportive of open-source in Israel, and organise many important events and activities.

 Elpas Electro-optic Systems Ltd.